davidovich/summon/README.md

 ### Templating

 Files in the asset directory can contain go templates.
-This allows customization using json data.
+This allows applying customization using json data.

+> New in v0.3.0, summon now uses the [Sprig templating library](https://github.com/Masterminds/sprig), which provides many useful templating functions.

 For example, consider this file in an asset provider: